hphilpotts/recipesme-react-spa/README.md

 - Remove any inline styles that might be triggering micro re-renders and slowing application down.
 - Placeholder image to be added if no image uploaded during CREATE recipe.
 - User feedback upon action completion.
+- No FE validation on Update Recipe to prevent form with empty fields from being submitted.